grycap/osidle/README.md

 ## Levels of analysis

-`osidle` implements a number of different levels of analysis: `softer`, `soft`, `medium` and `hard`.
+`osidle` implements a number of different levels of analysis: `soft`, `medium` and `hard`.
 Using each of the levels, it is possible to obtain more information about the VMs and the infrastructure.

 The different levels of analysis correspond to the metrics used to evaluate the VMs.

 - The current version of `osidle` consider the following levels of usage for the CPU:
-    - `soft` and `softer`: consider that the VM have only 1 core.
+    - `soft`: consider that the VM have only 1 core.
 That means that the usage of the cores is summed up (see ["Evaluating the CPU"](#evaluating-the-cpu)).
     - `medium`: consider that the VM has an amount of cores that matches the maximum CPU requested by the VM (see ["Evaluating the CPU"](#evaluating-the-cpu)).
     - `hard`: consider that the VM has the actual amount of cores.

 - For the case of the disk and the network, the current version of `osidle` considers the following levels of usage (see ["Evaluation of idle resources"](#evaluation-of-idle-resources)):
-    - `soft` and `softer`: consider that the epsilon for forward-sharing of data is 0.85.
+    - `soft`: consider that the epsilon for forward-sharing of data is 0.85.
     - `medium`: consider that the epsilon for forward-sharing of data is 0.75.
     - `hard`: consider that the epsilon for forward-sharing of data is 0.5.